maxbetjes/maxbetjes.github.io/support.markdown

 ---
 layout: main
-title: GFRD Support
+title: eGFRD support
 file: support
+header: eGFRD support

 ---

-If you have any questions about the GFRD software package please contact
+If you have any questions about the eGFRD simulator please contact Thomas Miedema: <miedema@amolf.nl>.
-<miedema@amolf.nl>.